 Norimasa Morita, Professor of Film Studies, Waseda University

-Maria Roberta Novielli, Professor of History of Cinema, Ca' Foscari University
+Maria Roberta Novielli, Professor of History of Cinema, Ca' Foscari University of Venice

 Luca Pes, Professor of Italian Contemporary History in Films, Venice International University

 Nitzan Ben Shaul, Professor of Film and Television, Head of the Digital Media Program, Tel Aviv University